Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Experimental Evaluations

 The experiments were based on the public Voicebank-DEMAND \cite{valentini2016investigating}.
 The dataset can be accessed from this {URL}\footnote{https://datashare.ed.ac.uk/handle/10283/1942}.
 All speech data were sampled at 16 kHz.

 To evaluate the proposed method, perceptual evaluation of speech quality (PESQ) \cite{rix2001perceptual}, extended short-time objective intelligibility (ESTOI) \cite{7539284}, scale-invariant signal-to-distortion ratio (SI-SDR) \cite{8683855}, scale-invariant signal-to-interference ratio (SI-SIR) \cite{8683855}, and scale-invariant signal-to-artifact ratio (SI-SAR) \cite{8683855} are used as the evaluation metric.
+Besides, the real-time factor (RTF) is used to evaluate the efficiency of different systems.

 We set the hyperparameter $\alpha$ for the first step fusion from 0.1 to 0.9, and finally found that 0.2 was the best.
 The hyperparameter $\beta$ for the final step fusion was 0.1.
 Because the two tasks are equally important, the weights of the training losses of the two parts are 0.5.
 We also tried fusing complex spectrograms at each step, but did not obtain improved performance.